DCS-training/Digital-Method-of-the-Month/DMM Docs/Data Visualisation.md

 **Python**

-- If you&#39;re completely new to python, you might find this helpful.
-It is a comprehensive wiki site with different kinds of ways of starting to program with python (with links to courses, tutorials and websites, and videos): [https://wiki.python.org/moin/BeginnersGuide/NonProgrammers](https://wiki.python.org/moin/BeginnersGuide/NonProgrammers)
+- If you're completely new to Python, you might find this helpful.
+It is a comprehensive wiki site with different kinds of ways of starting to program with Python (with links to courses, tutorials and websites, and videos): [https://wiki.python.org/moin/BeginnersGuide/NonProgrammers](https://wiki.python.org/moin/BeginnersGuide/NonProgrammers)
-- If you are already familiar with programing, here is a guide to downloading python and picking an IDE or a text editor that might suit your needs: [https://www.python.org/about/gettingstarted/](https://www.python.org/about/gettingstarted/)
+- If you are already familiar with programing, here is a guide to downloading Python and picking an IDE or a text editor that might suit your needs: [https://www.python.org/about/gettingstarted/](https://www.python.org/about/gettingstarted/)
-- You can download python here: [https://www.python.org/](https://www.python.org/)
+- You can download Python here: [https://www.python.org/](https://www.python.org/)
 - This is a free ebook (which corresponds to a free online course): [https://www.py4e.com/html3/](https://www.py4e.com/html3/).
 It will take you from a beginner level to data visualisation.
 - This is a good introduction to some of the libraries and how to use them: [https://towardsdatascience.com/your-everyday-cheatsheet-for-pythons-matplotlib-c03345ca390d](https://towardsdatascience.com/your-everyday-cheatsheet-for-pythons-matplotlib-c03345ca390d).